London & Surrey | Complimentary Cake Delivery

 At our London bakery, we still get asked lots of questions about vegan cake and how it’s the same or different to normal cake, and that’s fair enough.

-Since we’ve been dabbling a lot with vegan recipes for our cakes recently, in this post we want to answer the top three questions we’re asked around vegan cake to help dispel some of the myths.
+Since one of our most popular recipes is our Vegan Hero Sponge recipe, in this post we want to answer the top three questions we’re asked around vegan cake to help dispel some of the myths.

 We really want to show you that vegan or not, the cake is still utterly yummy!